 As with all investments, the value and income from them can fall as well as rise so you may get back less than you invest.

-But this risk is much greater with VCTs than with other stock market investments because they invest in small companies.
-Such companies are more volatile and likely to fail than their larger counterparts.
+This risk is much greater with VCTs than with other stock market investments because they invest in small companies, which are more volatile and likely to fail than their larger counterparts.

 In addition, VCTs are less liquid than other stock market investments, i.e. they will be harder to sell.

 What happens to my VCT shares when I die?